jurahu/ai-cli/README.md

     Add the contents of `.zshrc_ai` to your `~/.zshrc` file.
 A simple way is:
     ```bash
     cat ~/.ai_cli/.zshrc_ai >> ~/.zshrc
+    # if you want to use litellm proxy or ollama or some other compatible endpoint
+    echo 'AI_CLI_LLM_UR="https://litellm.in.example.com/"' >> ~/.zshrc
     ```
     Then, reload your shell configuration:
     ```bash